sonic-net/sonic-mgmt/docs/testplan/BGP-ECMP.md

 #### Test Steps:
 On Leaf Switch 1:

 a.
-Configure BGP to advertise a test route (e.g., 20.0.0.1/32) using the network command.
+Configure BGP to advertise a test route (e.g., 20.0.0.1/32) using HTTP POST method to PTF IP address, the POST data is: "announce route 20.0.0.1/32 next-hop a.b.c.d as-path [ 65000 ]"

 b.
 Verify the route is in the BGP table and marked for advertisement.

 On Leaf Switch 2:

 a.
-Configure BGP to advertise the same test route (20.0.0.1/32) using the network command.
+Configure BGP to advertise the same test route (20.0.0.1/32) using the same method as above.

 b.
 Verify the route is in the BGP table and marked for advertisement.